 - MDH will inform the new CHS administrator and the chair of the CHB of the results of this review in writing, within 30 days of receipt.

-a.
-If the prospective administrator is found to meet the required qualifications, s/he and the CHB chair will be notified in writing (via a welcome letter). b.
-If the qualifications of the prospective CHS administrator are found to be deficient, s/he will be notified in writing, and MDH will work with the CHB to identify a qualified candidate within the jurisdiction.
+- If the qualifications of the prospective CHS administrator are found to be deficient, s/he will be notified in writing, and MDH will work with the CHB to identify a qualified candidate within the jurisdiction.

 Please contact the MDH Office of Performance Improvement with any notification, questions or comments pertaining to this process.